Shopify/shopify-app-js/packages/shopify-app-remix/docs/upcoming_changes.md

 ```

 ## Use line item billing configs

+> [!NOTE]
+> The `v3_lineItemBilling` future flag enabled this behaviour.
+> If you've already enabled the flag, you don't need to follow these instructions.

 Before v10 of the `@shopify/shopify-api` package, each recurring payment plan in the app's billing configuration only supported a single item, even though the API itself allows for multiple items per subscription.